TKSjp/HaplotypeExplorer/README.md

 ## Limitation

-There are upper limits for sequence number, SNV length, and genetic distance for inputs.
-They affect calculation time and result.
+Sequence amount, SNV length, and genetic distance among inputs will affect calculation time and result.

 - The TCS requires several hours for a few thousands sequences/SNVs (in standard iMac).
 Alignment also takes a long time for a large input.
 - It also splits the network automatically when inputs have too long genetic distance.
 - Using over thousands of sequences make it difficult to visualize the result clearly due to multiple edges.
 - Also, it does not consider sequence gaps, recombination, and reassortment.

-Therefore, we recommend to start with a small set and gradually scale up until you can obtain better result.
+Therefore, we recommend to start with a small set and gradually scale up until you can obtain a reasonable result.

 ## Citation